In this section:

 Users identified the following problems:

-the web can tell you, the (speed) problem certainly seems to be getting worse".
-On a
+And as the survey notes "As anyone who has spent any time on the web can tell you, the (speed) problem certainly seems to be getting worse".
+On a bad Net day, download speeds can drop to worse than 300 bytes per second. |

 What users